 The root is the username or account that, by default, has access to all commands and files on a Linux or other Unix-like operating system.
-It is also referred to as the root account, root user, and the superuser.
+It is also referred to as the root account, root user, and superuser.

-In case if you are using ISO for installing Linux operation system, then you have to use Single User Mode to reset the root password.
+In case if you are using the ISO method for installing the Linux operation system, then you have to use Single User Mode

 CentOS 8

-Log in to server via Console
+Log in to the server via Console

 option from LayerPanel v2.0 and click Send CtrlAltDel